 What Flush() Actually Does in NATS

 Most developers assume Flush() empties a local buffer.
-I’ve seen this confusion cause real performance problems - people calling Flush after every publish, wondering why their throughput is terrible.
+I’ve seen this confusion cause real performance problems: people call Flush after every publish and wonder why their throughput is terrible.

 In NATS, Flush does much more than empty a buffer.

-When you call Flush(), the client sends a PING to the server and waits for a PONG response.1 Because NATS processes commands in order, receiving the PONG confirms that the server has received and processed all messages sent before the PING.
+When you call Flush(), the client writes a PING directly to the socket under the connection lock (bypassing the background flusher goroutine) and waits for a PONG response.1 Because NATS processes commands in order on the connection, receiving the PONG confirms that the server has parsed every message sent before the PING.

 This is protocol-level synchronization, not buffer management.